Overall Attitudes For Handling Anxiety

 Most anxious symptoms aren't as obvious as it feels they are

 This point seems to contradict the ones above it in a way.
-I just said not to worry about showing symptoms, but now I'm explaining how many symptoms aren't even that noticeable?
+I just said not to worry about showing symptoms, but now I'm about to explain how many symptoms aren't even that noticeable?
 Doesn't that seem to play into the idea that people should be concerned about everyone picking up on their nervousness?
-I guess it is a bit of a contradiction, but sometimes I think it's fine to hold two conflicting ideas in our minds at once.
+I guess it is a bit of a contradiction, but sometimes I think it's fine to hold two conflicting concepts in our minds at once.

 Like I was saying, many people let their anxiety control them because they're worried about appearing visibly jittery.
 Most symptoms of anxiety aren't as apparent as it seems they are from the inside.
 Even when someone is extremely panicky, it often doesn't look all that special to an observer.
 Just knowing this can take away even more of anxiety's power.